drcscodes/drcs.codes/res/deep-learning/slides/machine-learning.md

 - Deep learning itself was written off decades ago.
 - Researchers should learn the right lessons from the story of deep learning.

-We'll learn that story, full of winters and springts, in the next lecture.
+We'll learn that story, full of winters and springs, in the next lecture.